Trustpilot

 Anti-inflammatory juices and smoothies

-Our anti-oxidant and fiber-rich smoothie recipes.
+Our antioxidant smoothie and fiber-rich smoothie recipes.

-Green spinach and pineapple smoothie
+Green smoothie with spinach and pineapple

-A smoothie combining spinach(rich in antioxidants and fiber) and pineapple (containing the anti-inflammatory enzyme bromelain) can be particularly beneficial.
-The addition of chia or flax seeds can further enhance the drink’s anti-inflammatory properties.
+A smoothie combining spinach (rich in antioxidants and fiber) and pineapple (containing bromelain, an anti-inflammatory enzyme) can be particularly beneficial.
+Adding chia seeds can further increase the anti-inflammatory properties of this drink.

 Leave a comment